FSDCrew/FSD/terraform/README.md

 ## Prerequisites

 The following prerequisites must be met before the terraform template can be applied:
-- A public hosted zone for a purchased domain (Note: follow the steps below to manually create a public hosted zone in your AWS account)
+- Terraform >= 1.0
+- AWS CLI
+- AWS Public Hosted Zone for a purchased domain
+- Supabase account & empty database setup
 - Generate an AWS Access Key for Github Actions
 - Generate an AWS Access Key for Terraform and configure AWS CLI
+- GitHub Personal Access Token for Amplify

 ## Architecture Overview